-Deleting obsolete email messages helps keep your mailboxes in apple-pie order and reclaim storage space on Mac or mail server.
-Deleted messages are still available until you erase permanently.
+Deleting obsolete email messages helps keep your mailboxes in apple-pie order and reclaim storage space on Mac when your system has almost run out of application memory.
+Deleted messages are still available until you erase them permanently.
 Simply removing emails from an account differs from banishing them from the server.

 Bear in mind permanently removing all messages from your account means you’ll never recover them.
-Apple tools up with nifty features to help manage, flag, sift, or retrieve email contents.
 You can invoke a filter to automatically erase predetermined email messages and avoid soiling your hands with Google.

 We’ll walk you through how to permanently delete Gmail emails and related issues to the last detail.

 As unconsented-to-data harvesting rocks Google and other online giants, hyper-aware users undertake due diligence to shield privacy.
 Attachments and files like invoices, bank statements or payment slip on downloaded from your Gmail still linger in your system.
 Proprietary recovery software may expose your data to prying eyes.

 Eraser from iMyMac PowerMyMac forges a dedicated tool to fragment all contents and their vestiges making them irretrievable even with superior recovery software.
 Simply select a file to shred or do the job in bulk.
 It also overwrites deleted files with overlay technology to permanently nuke files.

 Install it on any Mac effortlessly to shred all types of downloadable items, including Microsoft Word, PDF, PowerPoint or media.
 If you want to prevent data hemorrhage for erased contents, go for Eraser by iMyMac PowerMyMac.
 It’s designed for all types of files.